fangyan93/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-After find lines, applied perspective transformation again from warped image back to original image, the code  result of the example image is shown as below
+After find lines, applied perspective transformation again from warped image back to original image.
+Firstly, 'cv2.fillpoly' help draw the area detected to be between two lane lines on warped image.
 ![alt text][image5]
+then transforms the image back to original perspective.
+![alt text][image6]
+In the end, combine the lane line area with original image, result of the example image is shown as below

+![alt text][image7]

 ---